Mayoral elections in Providence, Rhode Island: 2014

 The 2014 Providence, Rhode Island mayoral election was held on November 4, 2014.
 The election saw the election of Jorge Elorza.

 Incumbent Angel Taveras did not seek reelection, and instead (unsuccessfully) sought the Democratic nomination in the coinciding Rhode Island gubernatorial election.

 Democratic primary

 The Democratic primary was held on September 9, 2014.

 Results

 Despite still appearing on the ballot, Brett Smiley had withdrawn and endorsed Elorza before the primary was held.

 General election

 The election pinned Democratic primary winner Jorge Elorza against former mayor Buddy Cianci, who was running as an independent, and Republican Daniel S. Harrop.

 Elorza was endorsed by United States President Barack Obama.

 On July 14, 2014, businessman Lorne Adrian withdrew his independent candidacy.

 Independent candidate Jeffrey E. Lemire failed to get his name on the ballot.

+Cianci had previously served as mayor 1975–84 and 1991–2002, each time being ousted due to criminal convictions.
+A prominent issue was made of his past convictions.
+Ciacni characterized Elorza as inexperienced, and called a possible return to the mayoralty for a third tenure as a "last rodeo" for himself.

 Results

 2018

 The 2018 Providence, Rhode Island mayoral election was held on November 6, 2018.
 The election saw the reelection of Jorge Elorza.